 The heart of Wisconsin's Fox Cities, Appleton is a community known for its quality of life.
 A bustling economy, low crime rate and bountiful recreational opportunities make Appleton a great place to live and visit.
-Appleton's eclectic downtown is home to many specialty retail shops, fine dining and a wide array of ethnic eateries.
-At the east end of downtown is Lawrence University, a leading liberal arts college that attracts students from around the world.
+Appleton's eclectic downtown is home to many specialty retail shops, fine dining, and a wide array of ethnic eateries.
+At the east end of downtown is Lawrence University, a leading liberal arts college and world-class conservatory of music that attracts students from around the world.

 Population(2010 Census): 15,462

-The community offers many fine attractions such as 1000 Islands Environmental Center, a 320 acre nature and education preserve, the historic Grignon Mansion, home to Kaukauna pioneer and fur trader Charles Grignon.
+The community offers many fine attractions such as 1000 Islands Environmental Center, a 320-acre nature and education preserve, and the historic Grignon Mansion, home to Kaukauna pioneer and fur trader Charles Grignon.

 County: Winnebago, Calumet

 Population (2010 Census): 17,353